gknowles/dimcli/README.md

 C++ command line parser toolkit for kids of all ages.

 - GNU style command lines (-o, --output=FILE, etc.)
-- Parses directly to any supplied (or implicitly created) variable that is:
+- Parses to any supplied (or implicitly created) variable whose type is:
   - Default constructible
   - Copyable
   - Either assignable or constructible from string, has an istream extraction